-YOUR BELIEFS What beliefs do you have about your projects being acquired as an artist?
-Describe the acquisition, maintenance, and stewardship you require or imagine in detail. β το του στο μετροποίου του στο του στ Το του στο τ FRIENDS/FAMILY INFLUENCE What stories did your friends and family tell you about the ways artists' projects are acquired, growing up and today?
+YOUR BELIEFS What beliefs do you have about the different kinds of departures your projects can take as an artist?
+How do your projects depart when they are no longer of use, value, or interest?
+Describe this in detail.
+FRIENDS/FAMILY INFLUENCE What stories did your friends and family tell you about what happens to projects when they are no longer of use, value, or interest, growing up and today?

-NOTE: This worksheet is an excerpt from Chapter 18 from the book Making and Being by Susan Jahoda and Caroline Woolard, published by Pioneer Works Press, and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+NOTE: This worksheet is an excerpt from Chapter 11 from the book Making and Being by Susan Jahoda and Caroline Woolard, published by Pioneer Works Press, and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Go to the Table of Contents online for links to the whole book.
 Contact us at: info@bfamfampd.com to let us know how this works for you.

-COMMUNITY AND MEDIA What stories do the community groups and social networks around you tell about the ways projects are acquired?
-When you think about an artist's project getting acquired, what media images and news stories come to mind?
-INSTITUTIONS AND RULES What kinds of rules, requirements, laws, expectations, and regulations exist around you regarding the stewardship, care, and maintenance of a project?
-This might apply to your school, an institution like a museum, a town or a city, a country, or a business.
+COMMUNITY AND MEDIA What stories do the community groups and social networks around you tell about projects that are no longer of use, value, or interest?
+When you think about a project that is no longer of use, what media images and news stories come to mind?
+INSTITUTIONS AND RULES What kinds of rules, requirements, laws, expectations, and regulations exist around you about departure?
+This might apply to your school, a town or a city, a country, or a business. appartare.
+The might apply to your concert, a term of a only, a country, of a baciness.

-NOTE: This worksheet is an excerpt from Chapter 18 from the book Making and Being by Susan Jahoda and Caroline Woolard, published by Pioneer Works Press, and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+NOTE: This worksheet is an excerpt from Chapter 11 from the book Making and Being by Susan Jahoda and Caroline Woolard, published by Pioneer Works Press, and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Go to the Table of Contents online for links to the whole book.
 Contact us at: info@bfamfampd.com to let us know how this works for you.

-HISTORICAL FORCES What historical examples both in art history and otherwise come to mind when you think about the phase acquire?
-EARTHOOH MYOTERYORIDIT EARTH/SOUL/MYSTERY/SPIRIT How does the phase acquire connect to the ways in which you and others "experience connectedness" to the moment, to self, to others in nature, and to the significant or sacred"?
-4 Optional: On a large sheet of paper, create your own version of this diagram (a social-ecological model), placing your writing, photographs, or collaged imagery about acquire in each concentric circle.
+HISTORICAL FORCES What historical examples both in art history and otherwise come to mind when you think about the phase depart?
+EARTH/SOUL/MYSTERY/SPIRIT How does the departure of a project connect to the ways in which you and others "experience connectedness to the moment, to self, to others in nature, and to the significant or sacred"?
+4 Optional: On a large sheet of paper, create your own version of this diagram (a social-ecological model), placing your writing, photographs, or collaged imagery about depart in each concentric circle.